-We are subject to data privacy and protection laws and regulations that apply to the collection, transmission, storage and use of personallyidentifying information, which among other things, impose requirements relating to the privacy, security, transmission and disposal of personal information.
+We are subject to data privacy and protection laws and regulations that apply to the collection, transmission, storage and use of personally-identifying information, which among other things, impose requirements relating to the privacy, security, transmission and disposal of personal information.
 The legislative and regulatory landscape for privacy and data protection continues to evolve in jurisdictions worldwide.
 Failure to comply with applicable privacy and data security laws and regulations could result in enforcement actions against us, including possible fines, imprisonment of company officials and public censure, claims for damages by affected individuals, damage to our reputation and loss of goodwill, any of which could have a material adverse effect on our business, financial condition, results of operations or prospects.

 There are numerous U.S. federal and state laws and regulations related to the privacy, data protection and security of personal information.
 At the federal level, regulations promulgated pursuant to HIPAA establish privacy and security standards for "covered entities" (group health plans and most healthcare providers) that limit the use and disclosure of individually identifiable health information those entities receive or create ("protected health information"), and require the implementation of administrative, physical and technological safeguards to protect the security, confidentiality, integrity and availability of electronic protected health information.
-While we generally are not subject to the HIPAA privacy or security regulations, we do business with various entities that are subject those HIPAA regulations (including clinical trial investigators) and we have to expend resources to understand their obligations, adjust contractual relationships in light of those obligations, or otherwise modify our business practices.
-Congress has considered expanding the scope of the HIPAA privacy and security regulations and we may in the future ourselves become subject to them or similar regulations, which would require us to make additional expenditures and create additional liability risks.
+While we generally are not subject to the HIPAA privacy or security regulations, we do business with various entities (including clinical trial investigators) that are subject those regulations, and we have to expend resources to understand their obligations, adjust contractual terms in light of those obligations, or otherwise modify our business practices.
+Congress is actively considering adopting legislation to regulate the collection, use, and disclosure of personal health information more broadly than the HIPAA privacy and security regulations.
+Such legislation might require us to make substantial expenditures and would likely create additional liability risks.

-The Federal Trade Commission ("FTC") Act, while not focused on data privacy or security, has proven to be a significant federal enforcement tool with respect to personal information, and recently in particularly personal health information.
-The FTC has used its authority under Section 5 of the FTC Act, which prohibits unfair and deceptive practices affecting consumers, to bring numerous cases against companies that collect personal information and fail to protect its security or to handle it in a manner that is fully consistent with stated privacy policies, notices, or other representations, including a recent case resulting in a settlement of \$7.8 million.
+The Federal Trade Commission ("FTC") Act, while not focused on data privacy or security, has proven to be a significant federal enforcement tool with respect to protection of personal information, and recently personal health information in particular.
+The FTC has used its authority under Section 5 of the FTC Act, which prohibits unfair and deceptive practices affecting consumers, to bring numerous cases against companies for failing to protect the privacy or security of personal information in a manner that is reasonable and fully consistent with stated privacy policies, notices, or other representations.
 Particularly because the FTC has taken these actions based on theories that are not codified in regulations, the optimal means to mitigate the risk of such an action are uncertain.